oracle/graal/compiler/docs/NativeBridgeProcessor.md

 }
 ```

-Instead of creating and registering a custom marshaller for `Compilation` we annotate `Compilation` usages by `@ByReference` annotation.
-The annotation processor takes care of reference marshaling.
+To marshall the `Compilation` as a foreign object reference, annotate the use of `Compilation` with the `@ByReference` annotation.
+The processor takes care of reference marshaling.

 ```java
 @GenerateHotSpotToNativeBridge(jniConfig = ExampleJNIConfig.class)